 - 1.)
 A student may repeat the course if the original grade was U. The original grade of U remains on the student's permanent record. - 2.)
-Students may not take any course in the Core, in the major field, the minor field, or an independent study or internship under the satisfactory/unsatisfactory option. - 3.)
-Students may take a maximum of 12 satisfactory/unsatisfactory credits, whether elected by the student or if the course is offered only on a satisfactory/unsatisfactory basis, within the total 124 credits Hood requires for graduation.
-(Note: Social Work majors completing SOWK 445 and SOWK 446 are exempt from the 12-credit maximum.)
-Students spending three years at Hood may take only 9 satisfactory/unsatisfactory credits to meet graduation requirements; two years, 6 credits; one year, 3 credits. - 4.)
+Students may not choose the S/U option for any course in the Core, in the major field, the minor field, or an independent study.
+If a course is only offered for S/U credit, this policy does not apply. - 3.)
+Students may choose the S/U option for a maximum of 12 satisfactory/unsatisfactory credits within the total 124 credits Hood requires for graduation.
+Students spending three years at Hood may choose the S/U option for only 9 satisfactory/unsatisfactory credits to meet graduation requirements; two years, 6 credits; one year, 3 credits.
+Courses only offered for S/U credit are not counted in these totals. - 4.)
 At registration, students indicate their intent to take a course on the satisfactory/unsatisfactory plan on the course and schedule card.
 Change from one grading plan to another must have the adviser's approval and must occur before the end of the drop/add period.
 No changes to or from the satisfactory/unsatisfactory grading system may be made after the drop/add period. - 5.)
 Faculty are required to furnish a letter grade on the final grade roster for all students who have elected a course on a satisfactory/unsatisfactory basis.
 The Registrar will convert that letter grade to S or U. - 6.)
 Students are cautioned that some graduate and professional schools and employers look negatively at satisfactory/unsatisfactory on transcripts because actual performance or mastery of the subject has not been demonstrated.